Yoast/PHPUnit-Polyfills/README.md

 Alternatively, you can use one of the [`TestCase` classes](#testcases) provided by this library instead of using the PHPUnit native `TestCase` class.

-In that case, all polyfills will be available whenever needed.
+In that case, all polyfills and helpers will be available whenever needed.

 ```php
 <?php